segment-integrations/analytics-swift-live/README.md

 	flush() {}

 	/*
-	Add an EdgeFn subclass to this analytics instance.
-The EdgeFn subclass will determine whether this EdgeFn should run as part of the soure timeline, or a specific destination timeline.
+	Add a LivePlugin subclass to this analytics instance.
+The LivePlugin subclass will determine whether this LivePlugin should run as part of the source timeline, or a specific destination timeline.
 	*/
-	add(edgeFn) {}
+	add(livePlugin) {}
 }

-// Represents an enum defining an edge function type const EdgeFnType = {
+// Represents an enum defining an live plugin type const LivePluginType = {
 	before: "before",
     enrichment: "enrichment",
     after: "after",